Max Kepler Preview, Player Props: Twins vs. Mets

 Max Kepler At The Plate

-- He has hit a long ball in 21 games this season (19.4%), leaving the park in 5.1% of his chances at the plate.
+- He has homered in 19.1% of his games this season, and 5% of his plate appearances.

-- In 35.2% of his games this season, Kepler has driven in at least one run.
-In 10 of those games (9.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 40 games this season (36.4%), Kepler has picked up an RBI, and in 11 of those games (10.0%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.